-I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.
+I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 They have allowed me to attract high profile people from various geographies, gain their trust, and source top business opportunities.

-The more I gain experience the more I improve these decision-making principles, as trust is fundamental in deal-making.
+The more experience I gain, the more I refine these decision-making principles, as trust is fundamental in deal-making.

 The client complies with the law.

-I have a direct access to the client (e.g., seller, buyer, decision-maker).
+I have direct access to the client (e.g., seller, buyer, decision-maker).

-I get the right to information, mandate, Client Information Sheet for Know Your Customer/Anti-Money Laundering, Proof of Product, Proof of Funds...
+I obtain the right to information, a mandate, a Client Information Sheet for Know Your Customer/Anti-Money Laundering, a Proof of Product, a Proof of Funds...

 My compensation includes: